microcraft-alpha/monster-spawner/README.md

 ```

 `pytest` is configured to use database separated from the one that app uses - by default its the `postgres` one.
 Tests are also using different sessions to have a clean separation.
 You can check more fixtures in the `conftest.py` file, or the general configuration in the `pytest.ini` section.

+## Sources <a name = "sources"></a>

+To get more insights about design patters in Python i highly recommend [Architecture Patterns with Python](https://www.oreilly.com/library/view/architecture-patterns-with/9781492052197/) by Harry Percival and Bob Gregory.

+A big inspiration for this project was [SqlAlchemy 1.4 async ORM with FastAPI](https://rogulski.it/blog/sqlalchemy-14-async-orm-with-fastapi/) article by Piotr Rogulski.